nerves-project-attic/nerves_firmware_ssh/README.md

 ## Manual invocation

-If you need to push a firmware update using commandline ssh(1), here's how to do it:
+The `mix nerves.firmware.push` method uses Erlang's ssh implementation which has some limitations like not supporting password protected private keys.
+If this is an issue or if you just want to use commandline ssh(1), here's how to do it:

 ```
 FILENAME=myapp.fw